How to Find Final Velocity: A complete walkthrough

 5. Analyzing Projectile Motion:

 Projectile motion involves objects moving under the influence of gravity.
 The horizontal and vertical components of motion are treated separately.
-The horizontal velocity remains constant (ignoring air resistance), while the vertical velocity changes due to gravity.
-Using the kinematic equations for the vertical component and considering the effects of gravity will allow for determining the final vertical velocity at any point in the trajectory.
+Day to day, the horizontal velocity remains constant (ignoring air resistance), while the vertical velocity changes due to gravity.
+Even so, using the kinematic equations for the vertical component and considering the effects of gravity will allow for determining the final vertical velocity at any point in the trajectory.
 The final velocity of the projectile will be the vector sum of the horizontal and vertical components.

 Illustrative Examples: Diverse Applications